 The Hidden Battles Team

-I am a Disabled Veteran who served 10 years in the United States Army as a Combat Engineer.
-In 2004, I was honorably discharged with the rank of Sergeant.
-During my military career, I was deployed to Kosovo during the Balkan’s conflict, as well as Kenya and Panama for peace keeping missions.
+Our founder, Scott Hyder, is a Disabled Veteran who served 10 years in the United States Army as a Combat Engineer.
+In 2004, he was honorably discharged with the rank of Sergeant.
+During his military career, he was deployed to Kosovo during the Balkans conflict, as well as Kenya and Panama for peace keeping missions.

-My therapy helped me to see that my brother struggled with depression and PTSD.
-Always appearing upbeat, happy and smiling, but obviously inside fighting a demon and ultimately losing his inner battle.
+Scott's therapy helped him to see that his brother struggled with depression and PTSD.
+Always appearing upbeat, happy and smiling, but inside Nick was silently fighting a demon and ultimately lost his inner battle.

-After Nick’s suicide, I began to work with a local suicide prevention and awareness team.
-As a member of The Team Forever Young, my teammates and I participated in numerous Out of The Darkness Walks sponsored by the American Foundation for Suicide Prevention.
-Team Forever Young became AFSP’s national top fundraising team raising over $250,000 to date.
-I have publicly spoken on many occasions to people of all ages about suicide, suicide prevention and awareness.
+After Nick’s suicide, Scott began to work with a local suicide prevention and awareness team.
+As a member of Team Forever Young, Scott and his teammates participated in numerous Out of The Darkness Walks sponsored by the American Foundation for Suicide Prevention.
+Team Forever Young became AFSP’s national top fundraising team, raising over $250,000 to date.
+Scott has publicly spoken on many occasions to people of all ages about suicide, suicide prevention and awareness.

-Although I find fundraising to be a vital part in raising awareness and prevention, I didn’t feel it was enough for me, so I decided it was my mission to help those struggling.
+Although he finds fundraising to be a vital part in raising awareness and prevention, Scott didn’t feel it was enough, so he decided to make it his mission to help those struggling.

-I have personally experienced the effects of war, traumatic injury and homicide.
-There are times where I have felt alone, like there was no place for me to feel comfortable speaking about the internal turmoil.
-I wanted to speak with people just like me, relatable individuals who would not judge but would listen.
+Hyder has personally experienced the effects of war, traumatic injury and homicide.
+There were times where he felt alone, like there was no place he could feel comfortable speaking about the internal turmoil.
+He wanted to speak with people just like him - relatable individuals who would not judge but would listen.